Grow in God

 “Pray without ceasing.”

 1 Thessalonians 5:17 is a very short scripture but also very important.
-The apostle is telling the Thessalonians they need to keep praying on a regular basis.
+The apostle is telling the Thessalonians they need to keep praying regularly.
 God wants us to grow in our prayer life.

 3. Growing in Understanding

 We grow in understanding by studying our Bible, reading, or listening to God’s word.
-God wants us to understand the word he has given to us, and for us to understand we must read, study, and listen to God’s word.
+God wants us to understand His Word, and for us to understand, we must read, study, and listen to it.
 I remember back in school when I was required to write a book report, and to write a good book report meant I had to read the whole book.
 I needed to understand what the book was about.
-I needed to understand everything about the book and its whole topic.
+I needed to understand everything about the book and its entire topic.
+Likewise, we need to understand God’s Word.

 2 तीमुथियुस 2:15